belinhacbr/blog/_posts/2016-01-24-adding-features.md

 	<figcaption>Connection popover - Connection error</figcaption>
 </figure>
 <p>
-Basically, I had to add the change an existing error popover and make it show in every status.
+Basically, I had to change an existing error popover and make it show in every status.
 To do this, I had to modify the code to update the status label when the connection status change.
 </p>
 <p>
 My biggest challenge in this implementation was the user interface.
 I never implemented an interface with Gtk before and I found myself hitting the wall many times.